Do you copyright your materials after you create them in your business?

 So…what if someone does steal your website text?
 Read my blog post about Are Thieves Stealing Your Website Text?
 It includes information about what to do if you find that someone has broken your copyright.

-It is well worth the time and money to officially copyright your work and your materials.
-Put time in your calendar right now to focus on this important task.
+It is well worth the time and money to officially copyright your materials and the work you have created.
+Add time to your calendar right now to focus on this important task.